Skip to main content

 1 row in set (0.000 secs)

-Known Limitations
+Known limitationsโ€‹

 • The Aerospike Record UDF system supports only single return values.

-Although Lua allows multple values to return as function result values, the final UDF returning to the client application can only contain a single object as the return value.
+Although Lua allows multiple values to return as function result values, the final UDF returning to the client application can only contain a single object as the return value.
 Use lists to return multiple objects.

-• The Aerospike Record UDF system does not allow multi-record operations.
+• The Aerospike record UDF system does not allow multi-record operations.

 • Aerospike only supports limited sandboxing to protect the system from crashes.

-Aerospike provides time limits to terminate individual UDF invocations runnning longer than the set time.
+Aerospike provides time limits to terminate individual UDF invocations running longer than the set time.
 However, it is still possible (especially by calling a C module from Lua or very high memory usage) to crash the entire server.

-• Aerospike does not support Record UDF on batch results.
+• Aerospike does not support record UDF on batch results.